torproject/onionbalance/docs/design.md

 directed to multiple back-end Tor instances, thereby increasing availability and reliability.
-The design involves collating the set of introduction points created by one or more independent Tor onion service instances into a single `master` descriptor.
+The design involves collating the set of introduction points created by one or more independent Tor onion service instances into a single "main" (formelly known as "master") descriptor.

 ## Overview

-The master descriptor is signed by the onion service permanent key and published to the HSDir system as normal.
+The main descriptor is signed by the onion service permanent key and published to the HSDir system as normal.

-Clients who wish to access the onion service would then retrieve the *master* service descriptor and try to connect to introduction points from the descriptor in a random order.
+Clients who wish to access the onion service would then retrieve the main service descriptor and try to connect to introduction points from the descriptor in a random order.
 If a client successfully establishes an introduction circuit, they can begin communicating with one of the onion services instances with the normal onion service